Padinjavier/1-xavier-padd/README.md

 Your users should be able to:

-- See hover states for interactive elements
+- View hover states for interactive elements

+- Have the colors in dark and light mode